-A return may be filed in any year in which a married couple elects to split gifts; however the return may be filed late if the only reason for filing the return is to show that the couple split gifts.
-The return can also be filed up to the due date of the Federal estate tax return for the first spouse to die.
+A return must be filed with respect to any year in which a married couple elects to split gifts; however the return may be filed late if the only reason for filing the return is to show that the couple split gifts.
+However, if a spouse dies in the year of the gift, the return can also be filed up to the due date of the Federal estate tax return for such spouse.

 Future-Interest Gifts

 A gift tax return is required for a gift of a future interest, regardless of the amount of the gift.
-For example, if an individual transfers $100,000 to an irrevocable trust, income payable to the grantor’s wife for life and remainder to the grantor’s son, a gift tax return would be required regardless of the value of the son’s remainder interest.
+For example, if an individual transfers $100,000 to an irrevocable trust, income payable to the grantor’s wife for life and remainder to the grantor’s son, the son’s remainder interest would be a future interest gift.
+Therefore, a gift tax return would be required regardless of the value of the son’s remainder interest.

 The term “future interest” is defined the same as for annual exclusion purposes: a gift in which the donee does not have the unrestricted right to the immediate use, possession, or enjoyment of the property or the income from the property.